Jordanbr2/Robert-Carver-Algo-Trading-System/README.md

-# Robert Carver Algo Trading System
+# Robert Carver–Inspired Algo Trading System | Python
 ## Brief Description / Motivation
 This project applies the principles of *Systematic Trading* by Robert Carver using the assistance of AI tools to code different rules based on multiple hypotheses, aiming to achieve a diversified rule-based strategy.
 It also uses **bootstrapping** and **average correlation** to determine forecast weights and the diversification number, reducing the risk of overfitting.
 The approach is fully mechanical and backtested over historical market data.
 Finally, all rules are combined to form a working strategy with a positive Sharpe ratio.